MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 Fraud Protection’s AI does not generate a true risk score or bot score for the sample event.
 Instead, it uses the placeholder values entered in the score sample (link) to run the rule.

 If the condition does not find a match, the rule is not evaluated.
-If the condition finds a match but none of the clauses triggers a return, the default decision is Approve, with NO_CLAUSE_HIT as the reason.
+If the condition finds a match but none of the clauses triggers a return, the default decision is *Approve*, with *NO_CLAUSE_HIT* as the reason.

 ### Evaluate Example